 To maintain the cancellation period, it is sufficient that the customer sends the notice of the exercise of the right of withdrawal before the expiry of the withdrawal period.

-(2) Consequences of withdrawal If the Customer withdraws from this agreement, we shall be obliged to refund all payments we have received from the Customer, including delivery charges (except for additional charges resulting from the Customer's choice of a method of delivery other than the cheapest standard delivery offered by us), without undue delay and no later than fourteen days from the date on which we received notice of the withdrawal from this agreement.
-For this refund, we will use the same means of payment that the customer used for the original transaction, unless expressly agreed otherwise; in no event shall the customer be charged any fees for this refund.
-We may refuse to refund the payment until we have received the goods or until proof has been furnished by the Customer that the goods have been returned, whichever is the earlier.
+If the customer withdraws from this contract, we will have all the payments we have received from him, including the delivery costs (with the exception of the additional costs arising from the fact that the customer chooses a different kind of delivery than the cheapest standard delivery offered by us) to repay immediately and at the latest within fourteen days from the day on which we received the notification of the cancellation of this contract.
+For this repayment, we use the same means of payment as the customer used in the original transaction, unless otherwise expressly agreed; In no case will the customer be charged for this repayment charges.
+We may refuse to repay you until we have received the goods back or until evidence is provided by the customer that the goods have been returned, whichever is the earlier.

-The Customer must return or hand over the goods to us immediately and in any case no later than within fourteen days from the day on which he informs us of the withdrawal from this contract.
-This period shall be deemed to have been observed if the Customer sends the goods before expiry of the period of fourteen days.
-The costs of returning the goods shall be borne by the customer in accordance with the statutory provisions of Sect.
-357 (6 )BGB (German Civil Code).
+The customer must return the goods to us immediately and in any event not later than fourteen days from the date on which he informs us of the cancellation of this contract.
+The deadline is met if the customer sends the goods before the expiration of the period of fourteen days.
+The customer bears the cost of returning the goods in accordance with the statutory provision of § 357 (6) BGB.

 (3) Exclusion of the right of withdrawal

-- to the delivery of goods which are not prefabricated and the manufacture of which is based on an individual choice or intended purpose of the consumer or which are clearly tailored to the personal needs of the consumer
+- Delivery of goods that are not prefabricated and for the manufacture of which an individual selection or determination by the consumer is decisive or which are clearly tailored to the personal needs of the consumer

-- to the delivery of sound or video recordings or computer software in a sealed package if the seal has been removed after delivery
+- Delivery of sound or video recordings or computer software in a sealed package when the seal has been removed after delivery,

-- to the delivery of newspapers, magazines or periodicals with the exception of subscription contracts
+- Delivery of newspapers, periodicals or magazines with the exception of subscription contracts.

 § 5 Terms of payment